 The neurologist does not think simvastatin could have caused these side effects but I am convinced it did.
 Are there alternative ways to lower cholesterol?

-A. The muscle pain and weakness you experienced have been reported by hundreds of visitors to our website (PeoplesPharmacy.com).
+A. The pain and muscle weakness you experienced have been reported by hundreds of visitors to our website (PeoplesPharmacy.com).
 We have also heard from many people that statins can cause muscle twitching, fatigue, memory problems and ALS-like symptoms.

 There are other ways to control cholesterol and reduce the risk of heart disease.
 Ask your doctor about drugs such as cholestyramine, niacin or aspirin.
 We are sending you our Guide to Cholesterol Control and Heart Health with many nondrug approaches and a discussion of the other medications.